-.JBOPC in the Job Data Area will contain the address of the HALT instruction.
-To continue from the effective address specified, the user or the user's program must recompute the effective address of the HALT instruction.
+REENTER command, location .JBOPC in the Job Data Area will contain the address of the HALT instruction.
+To continue from the effective address specified, you or your program must recompute the effective address of the HALT instruction.
 HALT should not be used to terminate the execution of a program; its main use is to indicate possible error conditions.

 4.1.2.2 The EXIT Monitor Call (CALLI 12) - The EXIT monitor call will stop a job (with optional RESET).
 Its calling sequence is where: function is either 1 or 0.
-A 1 stops the job; a 0 performs a RESET.
+A 1 stops the job; a 0 performs a RESET and stops the job.